tinruufu/friction/README.md

 not my priority, so i offer no guarantees

-it'd also be pretty easy to DOS your server if you have a large library of archives, since friction extracts archived manga to a temporary directory indefinitely, and you could very well run out of space if someone continually reloads for a while
+it'd also be pretty easy to DOS your server if you have a large library of archives, since friction extracts archived manga to a temporary directory and only removes them when you quit, so you could very well run out of space if someone continually reloads for a while

 ## thanks to